echestratus/peworld-project/README.md

    - **Quick Navigation**: Easily browse through profiles to find the right fit for your needs.

 3. **Worker Profile Details**
-   - **Detailed Profiles**: Click on a worker's profile to view their detailed information, including skills, experience, and availability.
+   - **Detailed Profiles**: Click on a worker's profile to view their detailed information, including skills, experience, and portfolio.
    - **User-Friendly Layout**: Profiles are designed to be clear and informative, making it easy to assess potential candidates.

 4. **Role-Specific Profiles**